-DAY 8 - Drive back into Ukraine; walking tour and castle visit in Kamianets-Podilskyi Today we leave early at about 7am, and bid farewell to Moldova to begin our drive back into Ukraine.
-The drive takes around seven hours, but stops will be made along the way and this includes the time taken to cross the border.
-Our explorations of the west of the country start in Kamianets-Podilskyi.
-After time for lunch on arrival, we will take a guided walking tour of this pretty city.
-The architecture and culture here has Ukrainian, Polish, Russian and Armenian influences.
-We'll get to see both Alexander Nevsky and Saint Peter and Paul's Cathedrals, the Town Hall, Muslim minaret and more besides.
-As well as visiting the city's most famous monument, the stunning Old Castle of Kamianets-Podilskyi that dominates the skyline.
-Ukrainian poet Lesya Ukrainka described the medieval fort as 'a flower on stone' due to graceful appearance.
+MEALS PROVIDED: BREAKFAST DAY 8 - Drive back into Ukraine; walking tour and castle visit in Kamianets-Podilskyi Leave early this morning and bid farewell to Moldova.
+The drive back into Ukraine takes around seven hours, but stops will be made along the way and this includes the time taken to cross the border.
+Arrive into Kamianets-Podilskyi in the early afternoon.
+This UNESCO-listed city has an impressive diversity of architectural styles, from medieval fortifications, an Armenian cathedral, Turkish minerets and classical architecture found at the Catholic church of Saint Peter and Paul.
+Walk with a guide through the centre, up to the stunning Old Castle that dominates the skyline.
+Ukrainian poet Lesya Ukrainka described the medieval fort as 'a flower on stone' due to its graceful appearance.
 Set on river loop this powerful defensive complex has protected the city for centuries before becoming military quarters and then later a prison.
 Today much of the fortress remains intact and is part of the National Historic and Architectural Reserve and exhibits explain its history through the ages.
-After our tour, you have the evening free to have dinner.
+After a guided tour of the castle, take the rest of the afternoon and evening free to discover the architectural gems of this compact city, and have dinner.